tpaschalis/tpaschalis.github.io/_posts/2019-04-16-vim-go-setup.markdown

 Personally I like to keep my `vi/vim` setup nice and minimal like it's 1999, and don't really use plugins.
 When you're hopping between servers all day long, it's the *sane* thing to do.

 But here's something I wanted to show you.
-How to use vim as a fully-fledged IDE for developing in Golang, and keep your lighting fast workflow, without missing out on *any* niceties.
+How to use vim as a fully-fledged IDE for developing in Golang and keep your lighting fast workflow, without missing out on *any* niceties.

 First things first, here's how the result looks.
 I promise, this is not one of these "unix-porn", fantastical but unusable setups you see on the internet.
 It is something you can work in on a daily basis, and something that *you* can set up in less than 30 minutes.